 The Myth: "I am safe because I am in a monogamous relationship (or married)."

 The Reality: Because people living with HIV often do not 'look sick,' it is important to know your partner's HIV status before having unprotected sex.
 In an ideal world, if you and your partner remained monogamous and tested negative for HIV after the 3-month window since your last possible exposures, unprotected sex would be safe.
 However, if your partner is HIV+, if he or she is having sex outside the relationship, or if your sexually faithful partner is injecting drugs and sharing needles or drug equipment, you are at risk for getting HIV.
-Please do not confuse love or commitment with safety.
+Please do not confuse love or commitment with safety from HIV.
 If you do not know your partner's status, and cannot use condoms, you may want to consider taking PrEP, or Pre-Exposure Prophylaxis.
 This means taking HIV drugs while you are HIV-negative to reduce the chances that you will get HIV if you are exposed to it.